 Picking up after your dog each time he goes to the bathroom is ideal but too hard to keep up with for many homeowners.
-A more realistic schedule might be weekly or bi-weekly, or before a heavy rain.
+A more realistic schedule might be weekly, bi-weekly, or before heavy rain.
 Heavy rain can make the task much more difficult.

-Whatever schedule you chose, it’s important to pick it up promptly before it can harm the grass as it breaks down.
+Whatever schedule you choose, pick it up promptly before it can harm the grass as it breaks down.
 The longer it stays on the ground, the greater the health risk.

 Get the Right Tools

 Make sure you get the right tools for the job.
 You’ll need a rake, a lobby dustpan, and a trash bag.
-We recommend you keep rubber, water-proof gloves and boots handy as well.
+We recommend you also keep rubber, waterproof gloves, and boots handy.

 Scoop.
 Don’t Pile

 Scoop waste directly into a trash bag; don’t pile it up.
-Be sure to double-bag before placing it in your trash can to protect the trash collectors from germs.
+Double-bag before placing it in your trash can to protect the collectors from germs.

 Follow a Grid Pattern

-If you follow a grid pattern, it’ll be easier to find all of your pet’s waste in the yard.
+Following a grid pattern will make it easier to find all of your pet’s waste in the yard.
 It also speeds up the process, which is always a bonus!

 Avoid Wearing Sunglasses

-Believe it or not, some sunglasses make it harder to see pet waste lying around.
+Believe it or not, some sunglasses make seeing pet waste lying around harder.
 So best to leave them off while you do the deed.